Hundreds of Cheshire: Domesday Survey

-Twelve hundreds
+Cheshire Hundreds

 The land south of the River Mersey was made up of twelve hundreds: Atiscross, Bochelau, Chester, Dudestan, Exestan, Hamestan, Middlewich, Riseton, Roelau, Tunendune, Warmundestrou and Wilaveston, with the hundreds of Atiscross and Exestan being disputed with the Kingdom of Gwynedd.
 (There are slight variations between various sources in the spellings of these names.)
 The hundreds in between the Mersey and the Ribble (Inter Ripam et Mersam) were: West Derby ("Derbei"), Newton ("Neweton"), Warrington ("Walingtune"), Salford, Blackburn ("Blacheburn") and Leyland ("Lailand").

 This uncertain nature of the northern border lasted until 1182, when the land north of the Mersey became administered as part of the new county of Lancashire.
 Later, the hundreds of Atiscross and Exestan became firmly part of Wales, as did part of the Dudestan hundred.

-Emergence of the later hundreds
+Subsequent hundreds

 The Later Hundreds of Cheshire around 1850.

 Over the years the remaining ten hundreds consolidated to just seven with changed names: Broxton, Bucklow, Eddisbury, Macclesfield, Nantwich, Northwich and Wirral.
 The date at which this process happened is not clear: These newer names are reported to be all in use by 1259 to 1260.
 The same source reports research that has found Macclesfield Hundred to be named in 1242 and Eddisbury Hundred by the late 12th century.
 Chester lost its hundred status, but was subsequently given the status of "county of itself" and was known as the City and County of Chester.